 Even though oaks are hardy, storm damage can still occur to them.
 After a period of severe weather, check your tree and take immediate action to fix any broken or damaged limbs.
 In order to make sure your oak grows back, a little attention in the wake is quite helpful.

-The Benefits of Taking Care for Oak Trees
+The Benefits of Taking Care of Oak Trees

 Taking good care of oak trees involves more than simply providing for their fundamental needs—it involves fostering a living thing that is an asset to the ecosystem.